$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Grassmannians

 First observe that this construction of $\Gr_2(\R^{+-+-+})$ inherits the Kronholm shift of its subspace $\Gr_2(\R^{+-+-})$.
 The inclusion $i:\R^{+-+-}\inj\R^{+-+-+}$ induces If $\Gr_2(\R^{+-+-+})$ \emph{didn't} also have a differential hitting $\theta\,\scalebox{0.4}{\yng(1,2)}$, then we would have $\H21(\Gr_2{\R^{5,2}})=(\Zt)^2$, giving $i^*$ a nonzero kernel, and also would be an isomorphism.
 Since in singular cohomology the inclusion induces an isomorphism $i^*:H^{2}_\text{sing}(\Gr_2(\R^5))\to H^{2}_\text{sing}(\Gr_2(\R^4))$, this would be a failure of naturality.
 Hence we again have nonzero $d:\langle\scalebox{0.4}{\yng(2)},\scalebox{0.4}{\yng(1,1)}\rangle\to\langle\theta\,\scalebox{0.4}{\yng(1,2)}\rangle$.

 Since no other possible nonzero differentials arise in the first construction for bidegree reasons, we have re-derived the cohomology deduced in Example \ref{example}.
 We are now also justified in labeling these generators with their images under $\psi$, since each topological dimension above the second has generators in only one weight.
-So we have $\H\bullet\bullet(\Gr_2(\R^{5,2}))=$
+So we may represent $\H\bullet\bullet(\Gr_2(\R^{5,2}))$ as in Figure \ref{fig:representation}.

 We will not continue further with these forgetful map calculations, but see Section \ref{warning} for further discussion of difficulties with this question.